No-hair and almost-no-hair results for static axisymmetric black holes and ultracompact objects in astrophysical environments: Topology of event horizons

 In order for this metric to be continued to an asymptotically flat region we need to cut this metric at a finite $r = R$, constituting an outer boundary (with the topology of a torus) of what we can call the inner region $I$.
 Then, we can choose an asymptotic region that has a spherical inner boundary $S^2$; we call this the external region $E$.
 The whole geometry is obtained by matching this inner region $I$ and the external region, through a three dimensional Riemannian compact manifold with a disconnected boundary composed of the torus and the sphere.
 This spacetime needs to violate energy conditions somewhere.

 We can now consider the analytical continuation to the region inside the black hole.
 Actually, we can perform a change of coordinates to consider the maximal analytic extension of this metric.
-We first reparametrize the time coordinate by making the transformation $ t/2m = 2 \tilde{t}$.
-Then, we can make the change of coordinates
+We can make the change of coordinates

 so that the metric is explicitly flat

 In this way, we can extend the metric through the horizon located at $r = 0$.
 Furthermore, the black hole region has no singularity, the geodesics are complete since we are in flat spacetime with identifications.
 The structure of this black hole is similar to the standard Kruskal spacetime with the two spheres replaced by a torii and it is depicted in Fig.~\ref{Fig:Causal_Structure_Torus}.